WalkingMachine/sara_install/README.md

 * catkin_make not found
   1. Close the terminal and reopen it.
 * Build error, finished before reaching [100%]
   1. Look for indication of missing packages.
-Install them if you can and create a issue mentionning the error on [the issue tracker](https://github.com/WalkingMachine/sara_install/issues).
+Install them if you can and create a issue mentioning the error on [the issue tracker](https://github.com/WalkingMachine/sara_install/issues).